Omori Station (Shizuoka)

 Omori Station (尾盛駅, Omori-eki) is a train station in the town of Kawanehon, Haibara District, Shizuoka Prefecture, Japan, operated by the Ōigawa Railway.
 It was built primarily to support dam construction activities in the area in the 1960s.

 Lines

 Omori Station is served by the Ikawa Line, and is located 17.8 kilometers from the official starting point of the line at Senzu.

 Station layout

 The station has two opposed side platforms serving two tracks, connected to a small station building by a level crossing.
 The station is unattended.

 Station history

 Omori Station was opened on August 1, 1959.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 0.5 passengers daily (boarding passengers only).

 Surrounding area

 Located in an isolated mountain area surrounded by forests, it has very few passengers.
+It is known as a hikyō station among rail enthusiasts.